 EBAY CAN BE YOUR WORST NIGHTMARE!

-eBay and PayPal can be a minefield for those who aren’t used to selling on it.
+eBay, Gumtree and PayPal are a minefield for those who aren’t used to selling on it.
 We thought it would be the easiest way of selling our bigger items because eBay via PayPal is safe right?
 Wrong.
-We were struck with potential scam after scam so I have one big pointer for staying safe with eBay…
+We contacted with potential scam after scam so I have one big pointer for staying safe with eBay…

-– Post it to every page, including Facebook new ‘market place’, early on in your selling stages and as the days draw closer to you leaving drop the price.
+– Post it to every page, including Facebook’s ‘marketplace’, early on in your selling stages and as the days draw closer to you leaving drop the price.
 I can guarantee people will bite your arm off thinking they’ve got themselves a bargain.

 AND IF ALL ELSE FAILS – GIVE IT AWAY!!!!